SeongKwan/todoRN/README.md

 # todoRN
-To-Do List with React-Native &amp; Mobx
+To-Do List with React-Native and Mobx
 Let's get it